bbranquinho/skip-the-dishes/README.md

 ### 2.2.
 Second (Linux, OS X, Windows)

-This option usually compiles faster the project, however, for this case is required the JDK and Maven.
+This option usually compiles faster, however, for this case is required the JDK and Maven.
 The following commands are used:

 ```sh
 $ mvn clean install